ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * Compute the graph in-degrees from the edges: `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
 * Download top $k$ albums by in-degree centrality: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
 So far we used $k = 50$.
 * For each track in each album: split the audio in 30-seconds chunks, and assign it to either the training or test or validation partition.
+* Compute the preference graph distances for each album
+*

 The music preference graph and audio samples were constructed from public sources.